-You might be familiar with a doctor’s recommendation to stay physically fit if you are on lower back pain.
-It is a form of self-treatment that is obtained from clinical guidelines regarding back pain.
-A research study has been founded in favor of walking as an evident option for people on low back pain, preventing any further recurrence.
+You might be familiar with a doctor’s recommendation to stay physically fit and active if you have lower back pain.
+That is because a research study has been found in favour of walking as an evident option for people with low back pain, preventing any further recurrence.

 The Prescription for Walking to Help Lower Back Pain